zephyrproject-rtos/zephyr/boards/x86/intel_adl/doc/up_squared_pro_7000.rst

 Hardware
 ********

-General information about the board can be found at the `UP_SQUARED_PRO_7000`_ website.
+General information about the board can be found at the `UP Squared Pro 7000`_ website.

 Connections and IOs
 ===================

-Refer to the `UP_SQUARED_PRO_7000`_ website for more information.
+Refer to the `UP Squared Pro 7000`_ website for more information.

 Programming and Debugging
 *************************

-Use the following procedures for booting an image for an UP SQUARED PRO 7000 board.
+Use the following procedures for booting an image for an UP Squared Pro 7000 board.

 .. contents::
    :depth: 1